The Sick Stockrider: Critical

-The only drawback to it is that there is no connected 'story ' in the poem, only a series of incidents of bush life, so that the attention of the audience cannot be oarried to a culminating climax; but that the feature which does not apply to other films by the same company, where the dramatic interest is sustained through out.
+The only drawback to it is that there is no connected 'story ' in the poem, only a series of incidents of bush life, so that the attention of the audience cannot be oarried to a culminating climax; but that the feature which does not apply to other films by the same company, where the dramatic interest is sustained throughout.

+The Bulletin wrote that the title was:

+A sure draw on the bills, but not the easiest of themes for picture treatment.
+George Bryant played the dying man, whilst Godfrey Cass did the friend who shook his pillows up. a bit.
+The incidents of the sick one's old colonial days were arranged for interpolation as the yarn proceeded.
+The death scene and the kiddies romping on the “grassy mound” of the deceased. were, easy things to finish up with.
+All the.pictures are as good as the best imported, indeed, the children, frisking about the grave is a fine photographic effort. .When the “Sick Stockrider” is shown—it has had two successful innings at Hoyt’s —the poem is recited by Roy Redgrave, ’ who gets his best effects when the Stockrider and his mate are on the screen, and Bryant’s lips seem to move in unison with the verse.

 Remake

 Harry Southwell also announced plans to film the poem but no movie resulted.